mesaugat/low-code/README.md

 - **Frontend**:

-    The frontend is built with [React](https://react.dev/) and [D3](https://d3js.org/).
+    The frontend is built with [React](https://react.dev/) and [D3](https://d3js.org/) and deployed in [Cloudfront](https://aws.amazon.com/cloudfront/).
 It fetches the data from the backend and visualizes it in a treemap format.
 It shows how much time has been spent in the codebase by different users.
 The treemap is interactive and you can filter by time spent, number of edits, and user.

 ## Visualizer Demo